Skip to main content

 Certain fellowships support artists developing specific bodies of work.
 Creative Capital and the MAP Fund (for performing artists) provide multi-year support including funding, mentorship, and professional development alongside project funding.
 These programs invest in both the artwork and the artist's sustainable practice.

-Project-based fellowships often include structured professional development—workshops on financial planning, documentation, and career sustainability.
-This comprehensive support distinguishes them from simple project grants.
+Project-based fellowships often include structured professional development - workshops on financial planning, documentation, and career sustainability.
+This complete support distinguishes them from simple project grants.

 Many fellowships target specific career stages.
 Emerging artist fellowships support those building initial professional identities.
 Mid-career fellowships help established artists take risks or change direction.
 Senior fellowships honor lifetime achievement and support continued practice.